bowhead/web3.js/docs/_build/html/_sources/callbacks-promises-events.txt

 Most web3.js objects allow a callback as the last parameter, as well as returning promises to chain functions.

 Bowhead as a blockchain has different levels of finality and therefore needs to return multiple "stages" of an action.
-To cope with requirement we return a "promiEvent" for functions like ``web3.aht.sendTransaction`` or contract maht.ds.
+To cope with requirement we return a "promiEvent" for functions like ``web3.aht.sendTransaction`` or contract methods.
 This "promiEvent" is a promise combined with an event emitter to allow acting on different stages of action on the blockchain, like a transaction.

 PromiEvents work like a normal promises with added ``on``, ``once`` and ``off`` functions.